School: School of Rural Development

 Verification of documents and payments of fees: Selected candidate must have sent their scanned copies of fees challan, all the documents to firstname.lastname@example.org.
 However, admission will be provisional till verification of original certificates.

-Verification of documents and payments of fees :Selected candidates must have sent their scanned copies of fees, challan, all the documents to email@example.com However, admission will be provisional till verification of original certificates
+Verification of documents and payments of fees :Selected candidates must have sent their scanned copies of fees, challan, all the documents to email@example.com However, admission will be provisional till verification of original certificates is completed.

 Verification of Original documents at TISS-Tuljapur Campus (From 10.15 am. to 05.45 pm.)